TORONTO (AP) -- The Toronto Maple Leafs spoiled Brett Hull's night.

-"It's an honor for me to be a part of that group.
-Maybe we can do it in the next game as a part of a win," Hull said.
+""It's an honor for me to be a part of that group.
+Maybe we can do it in the next game as a part of a win,"" Hull said.

-The 39 year-old Hull doesn't want to think about surpassing Howe because he fears a lockout next year will ruin his chances.
+Hull, who is 39, doesn't want to think about surpassing Howe because he fears a lockout next year will ruin his chances.

-"It's in the back of your mind, but with the labor issues that we have, you try not to think about it too much," Hull said.
-"At my age, if there is an extended period of time that we're locked out, I don't think I'd be able to come back."
+""It's in the back of your mind, but with the labor issues that we have, you try not to think about it too much,"" Hull said. ""At my age, if there is an extended period of time that we're locked out, I don't think I'd be able to come back.""